GABETROLL/holbertonschool-shell/io_redirections_and_filters/README.md

 	3: Display contents of '/etc/passwd' and '/etc/hosts'
 	4: Display last 10 lines of '/etc/hosts'
 	5: Display first 10 lines of '/etc/passwd'
+	6: Display line #2 of 'iacta' using a pipeline